 Accident reports play an important role in the department's defence of claims arising from accidents.
 Principals must ensure that all relevant documentation is collated as soon as possible after an accident occurs - preferably on the same day - and is securely retained.
-In accordance with the department's policy on records management, school accident reports should be retained for 7 years or until the injured person attains the age of 25 years, whichever is the longer.
+In accordance with the department's policy on records management, school accident reports should be retained for 25 years.
 Statements obtained from witnesses to accidents are subject to the provisions of the Privacy and Personal Information Protection Act 1998.
 Action needs to be taken to ensure that persons making statements are aware the statements may be used by the department in the assessment of claims or the defence of legal proceedings.

 Principals must ensure that parents or caregivers are notified of any injury incurred by a school student under the age of 18.
 The notification should be made as soon as possible after the accident occurs.
 Notification to parents or caregivers, either by telephone or in writing, should include the following: